zulip/zulip/docs/documentation/integrations.md

 ##### "Create the stream" step

 - Use the `create-stream` macro.
-This step should be omitted if the integration only supports notifications via PMs.
+This step should be omitted if the integration only supports notifications via direct messages.

 ##### "Create the bot" step